cwilbar04/gcp-end-to-end-nba-predictions/README.md

   - Need to set up anything that needs to be deployed in its own file path
   - Conditionally deploys when push in named file path in the deploy job in the .circleci\app.yaml setup
   - Only deploys if initial pylint tests phase pass.

-See the diagram below for the full CI/CD pipeline setup:

 ## Benchmark Testing